COMP3021-2024Spring-TA/COMP3021-2024Spring-PA2-Solution/README.md

 parent = ParentClass()
 child = ChildClass()

-# Call the method on the instances
+# Call the method on the instance
 parent.common_method()  # Output: Method of ParentClass
 child.common_method()   # Output: Overridden method in ChildClass
 ```